cpsiotsec/cpsiotsec.github.io/index.md

 **17:00-17:30**
 <br>
 **Closing Session - Best paper award announcement**

+## Scope
+The Joint Workshop on CPS&IoT Security and Privacy invites academia, industry, and governmental entities to submit:
+*	Original research papers on the security and privacy of CPS and IoT
+*	Systematization of Knowledge (SoK) papers on the security and privacy of CPS and IoT
+*	Demos (hands-on or videos) of testbeds/experiences of CPS and IoT security and privacy research

+We seek submissions from multiple interdisciplinary backgrounds tackling security and privacy issues in CPS and IoT, including but not limited to:
+*	Mathematical foundations for secure CPS/IoT
+*	Control-theoretic approaches
+*	High assurance security architectures
+*	Security and resilience metrics
+*	Metrics and risk assessment approaches
+*	Identity and access management
+*	Privacy and trust
+*	Network security
+*	Game theory applied to CPS/IoT security
+*	Human factors, humans in the loop, and usable security
+*	Understanding dependencies among security, reliability and safety in CPS/IoT
+*	Economics of security and privacy
+*	Intrusion and anomaly detection
+*	Model-based security systems engineering
+*	Sensor and actuator attacks
+*	CPS/IoT malware analysis
+*	CPS/IoT firmware analysis
+*	Hardware-assisted CPS/IoT security

+Also, of interest will be papers that can point the research community to new research directions, and those that can set research agendas and priorities in CPS/IoT security and privacy. **There will be a best paper award.** The best paper will be invited for extended paper submission to the Special Issue on *Cyber-Physical System Security @ Cybersecurity (Springer)*, with a **September 30th** deadline.

 ## Submission Guidelines
 Submissions include ***long papers (12 pages)*** and ***short papers (6 pages)***.